Skip to main content

 Correct Cognitive Distortions Gently

-Children with social challenges often have a negativity bias in social interpretation—they assume they are being excluded, laughed at, or disliked.
-When your child reports a social situation as worse than it likely was, gently introduce alternative interpretations: 'I wonder if maybe they just didn't see you—what else could be true?'
-This is the Spotlight Effect correction: helping children realize others are not watching them as closely as they think.
+Kids with social challenges tend to assume the worst—they think everyone's excluding them, laughing at them, or hates them.
+When your child describes a social situation that sounds worse than it probably was, gently offer another possibility: "I wonder if they just didn't see you—what else could be true?"
+This is the Spotlight Effect correction: helping kids realize other people aren't watching them nearly as closely as they think.

 5